All Episodes

 We'll get to a few of your calls here in just a few minutes.

-Some news out of this interview with Lester Holt from earlier today, and you know, it's getting pretty interesting, especially as it relates to the media and how they they spin things and what they say about things.
+And, you know, it's getting pretty interesting, especially as it relates to the media and how they spin things and what they say about things.

-He revealed, yeah, he asked.
+He revealed, yeah, he asked, am I under investigation?

-I actually asked him.
+I actually asked him if I was.

-I said, Well, if it's possible, can you let me know?
+I said, well, if it's possible, can you let me know?

-We've talked about there's no equal justice under the law because we know of the many felonies that were committed by Hillary Clinton, and he said he never tried to pressure Comey into dropping an FBI probe and insisted I want to found find out if there was a problem in the election having to do with Russia.
+And he said he never tried to pressure Comey into dropping an FBI probe and insisted, I want to find out if there was a problem in the election having to do with Russia.

-Oh, that's that's interesting.
+Oh, that's interesting.

-He said, Absolutely not.
+He said, absolutely not.

 If Russia did anything, I want to know, he said.

-Trump also insisted there's no collusion, as we now know because there's no evidence.
+Trump also insisted there's no collusion, as we now know, because there's no evidence.

 James Clapper and Rogers and even Comey himself have not alluded to any evidence.

-And in the case of Clapper and Rogers said there's no evidence whatsoever.
+And in the case of Clapper and Rogers, said there's no evidence whatsoever.

-Anyway, you know, it's so it just raises a whole bunch of questions that need to be answered.
+Anyway, you know, so it just raises a whole bunch of questions that need to be answered.

-Um there is an interesting development today.
+There is an interesting development today.

-And uh how are you, sir?
+And how are you, sir?

-Uh great, Sean, great to be with you.
+Great to be with you.

 All right, so tell us about the executive order that establishes the Presidential Advisory Commission on Election Integrity.

-So what this order does is something that's never really been done before, and that is establish a national, nationwide entity to collect data on the issue of voter fraud and election integrity.
+So what this order does is something that's never really been done before, and that is establish a national nationwide entity to collect data on the issue of voter fraud and election integrity.

 Okay, but this goes back to many elections.

-I mean, remember the case in Philly at the polling place, and you've got guys with batons and whatever came of that.
+I mean, remember the case in Philly at the polling place, and you've got guys with batons, and whatever came of that?

 Nothing.

-Yeah, that was uh a voter intimidation case, and the Bush Justice Department uh started the process of prosecuting it, and then as you you're well aware, the Obama Justice Department uh dropped the case when they came in.
+Yeah, that was a voter intimidation case, and the Bush Justice Department started the process of prosecuting it.

 Yeah.

-Now it's going to be composed of a dozen members, including the current and former Secretaries of State.
+Now, it's going to be composed of a dozen members, including the current and former secretaries of state.

 It'll be a bipartisan commission.

-Uh so you know, we're gonna take a balanced look at it, and you know, we want to produce facts that people can say, look, this here are the numbers uh in terms of this particular type of voter fraud, and you know, we can draw our own conclusions.
+And, you know, we want to produce facts that people can say, look, here are the numbers in terms of this particular type of voter fraud.

-I'm sure there will be some people who no matter how big the numbers are will say, well, there's not enough voter fraud to do anything about it.
+I'm sure there will be some people who, no matter how big the numbers are, will say, well, there's not enough voter fraud to do anything about it.

 But those of us whose job it is to secure our elections, we will have valuable information that can shed light on what should be done in our respective states.

-You know, have you been following the story of what happened in Israel where we know that President Obama used State Department money and he was working against and trying to influence the elections in Israel against our number one allied country and the Prime Minister Benjamin Netanyahu, and I see the left all up in arms over the issue of influencing elections and the possibility that the Russians might have tried to influence our elections.
+You know, have you been following the story of what happened in Israel where we know that President Obama used State Department money and he was working against and trying to influence the elections in Israel against our number one allied country and the prime minister, Benjamin Netanyahu.

-Why is it only getting intention now?
+Why is it only getting attention now?

-Well, that's a that's a great point.
+Well, that's a great point.

-The federal government knows of millions Of legally present aliens who have green cards and temporary visas.
+The federal government knows of millions of legally present aliens who have green cards and temporary visas.

 We've never been given any access to that information to see how many of those people happen to be registered in Kansas or happen to be registered in you name the state.

-And for the first time we'll be able to do that, and we'll have some hard numbers.
+And for the first time, we'll be able to do that, and we'll have some hard numbers.

 You know, every year elections come and go, and every year voter fraud issues come up, and there's even been books written about it, like by John Fund and others, and every year nothing ever gets done.